The History of Wilson Workforce and Rehabilitation Center (WWRC)

 - Watson Student Activities Building: Named for Brigadier General Harold E. Watson

-The Woodrow Wilson Rehabilitation Center is named for President Woodrow Wilson who signed into law the first federal Vocational Rehabilitation Act in 1920, providing services for people injured in industry.
+The Wilson Workforce and Rehabilitation Center is named for President Woodrow Wilson who signed into law the first federal Vocational Rehabilitation Act in 1920, providing services for people injured in industry.
 President Wilson was born in nearby Staunton, Virginia.

 - Term: 28th President of the United States (1913 - 1921)